alanshaw/david-presentation/presenter-notes.md

 Using tilde version numbers appears to be the emerging best practice.

+NPM install adds a tilde, 95% of projects submitted to david use tilde version numbers.

 #16
 ===
 Orange -> Pinned dependencies do not count towards your status badge.

+Pinned dependencies might not be out of date because David doesn't know if you've done it for a reason.

 I’ve seen a lot of absolute versions for dependencies, which is fine -> reasons